nextflow-io/ACGT14-vm/README.md

 Prerequisites
 ---------------

-This project contains a Vagrant configuration file
+This project contains a Vagrant configuration file that will allow you to setup the virtual machine used at ACGT14 workshop for the Nextflow tutorial.

 In order to use it, you will need to install the following pieces of software: